cs107e/cs107e.github.io/labs/lab2/lab.md

 assembly and figure out what the compiler did rather than sit there dumbfounded when an executing program does not behave as expected!

+##### Instructions

 Change to the `codegen` directory.
 Review the C code in the `codegen.c` and `ptrs.c` source files.

+Whenever you want to see the ARM assembly code which the C compiler generates from `codegen.c`, run `make codegen.list` in that folder, then open `codegen.list` in your text editor.
+Similarly, if you want to see the assembly generated from `ptrs.c`, run `make ptrs.list`.

+You'll probably want to run this once on the original C files, and then again if you change the C code, so you can see how the generated assembly changes.

+##### Work

 The code is decomposed into a number of functions, each of which explores a particular issue for code generation.
 You will have to wait until